vannguyengd/gooddata-ui/website/versioned_docs/version-8.7.0/18_dashboard_plugins.md

 The toolkit supports additional actions:

 -  Adding a plugin to a workspace
--  Link a dashboard with a plugin added to a workspace
+-  Linking a dashboard with a plugin added to a workspace
 -  Unlinking a dashboard from a plugin

 To learn more, follow the documentation in your new plugin's README file.
 Happy coding!